blacktop/ipsw/www/sql/SUPABASE-SECURITY.md

 ## How RLS Policies Work

 1. **When RLS is enabled**: All access is denied by default
-2. **Policies grant specific permissions**: We only create SELECT policies for the anon role
+2. **Policies grant specific permissions**: We only create SELECT policies for the browser roles
 3. **No policy = Access denied**: Since we don't create INSERT/UPDATE/DELETE policies, those operations are automatically denied

-## Service Role Key for Writing
+## Writer Credentials for Automation

-The service role key (used by your backend/GitHub Actions) bypasses RLS and can perform all operations.
-This key must be kept secret and only used server-side.
+The GitHub Actions writer credentials are direct PostgreSQL credentials and must be kept secret.
+Prefer a dedicated role such as `entitlements_writer` over the project owner password.
+Service role or secret API keys bypass RLS and must never be shipped to the website.

 ## Important Security Notes